 Before leaving the great state of Colorado, for years I met each Friday morning with two dear friends and fellow brothers in Christ.
 Whether praying together, studying Scripture together, or just enjoying the company of each other, I looked forward to our meetings.
 At one point we agreed to invite one other person to join us, himself the pastor of a new church plant.
 Typically we would open up our time sharing how our week had gone.
 One meeting, the new member said that his week included an argument with his wife and, after realizing he was wrong, he apologized to his wife.
 Almost immediately another member in our group asked “But, did you ask for her forgiveness?”

-After a pregnant pause and startled look (the deer in the headlights doesn’t begin to compare to this guy’s expression!), the pastor admitted he had not asked his wife for forgiveness.
-Although many years ago now, I will likely not forget that moment since it highlights the profound and important difference between apologizing for our wrongdoing versus asking for forgiveness.
+After a pregnant pause and startled look (think deer in the headlights), the pastor admitted he had not asked his wife for forgiveness.
+Although many years ago now, I will likely not forget that moment.
+It highlights the profound and important difference between apologizing for our wrongdoing versus asking for forgiveness.
 The former typically expresses some kind of regret, whereas the latter suggests an action will be taken to right a wrong committed.
-Apologies, like “I’m sorry,” may show regret for what has been done, but asking for forgiveness includes at least an apology and a commitment not to do again what has been done.
+Apologies, like “I’m sorry,” may show regret for what has been done, but asking for forgiveness includes at least an apology and a commitment not to do again what has been done to cause the offense.

 As promised in my previous post I offer some quotations from the second half of Miraslov Volf’s outstanding book Free of Charge: Giving and Forgiving in a Culture Stripped of Grace.